cole-busa/uav-flight-pathing/README.md

 ![plot](./UAV-Flight-Pathing/Media/Figure_4.png)

 ### Conclusions

-- Uninformed Scenarios
-    - The more drones, the better.
-    - Deploying at corners is most reliable and feasible
-- Informed Scenarios
-    - Euclidean distance outperforms Manhattan distance
-    - Information accuracy is key
-- Moving Goal Scenarios
-    - Limited drones to quadrants ensures equal division of search space
-    - Information decay turns a good heuristic great
+Throughout this simulation, we have learned that drones swarms outperform single drones.
+Corner-deployment is most reliable and feasible in a real-life scenario.
+Euclidean distance outperforms Manhattan distance, and information accuracy is critical to performance.
+When the target starts to move, dividing drones by quadrants ensures equal ground coverage, and information decay turns a good heuristic into a great one.
+In conclusion, optimizing drone swarm performance lies in leveraging communication as a conduit for adapting to the ever-changing landscape of available information, proving its versatility and potential for success across diverse environments.

 ## Try it out!

 If you want to try it for yourself, you can download this repository and open it with Unity 2022.3.12f1.
 The default settings are 30 x 30 grid with 1 max iteration and graphics turned on.
 This allows you to see all the scenarios play out one after the other.
 If you want to collect the data yourself or see how I did it, simply change it to a 50 x 50 grid with 100 max iterations and graphics off.
 Let it play out and eventually the average moves will be printed to console.
+Thank you for reading this far and checking out my project! :grin: